-Full-suspension mountain bikes perform much better over rough terrain and will thrive on many courses where a hardtail will struggle.
-This is primarily due to the traction provided by the rear suspension.
+Full-suspension mountain bikes perform much better on rough terrain and will excel on many courses where a hardtail will struggle.
+This is mostly due to the traction provided by the rear suspension.

-On bumpier trails, the rear shock helps ensure the tyres remains in contact with the ground to enable improved traction, rather than rebounding off the bumps and loosing grip.
+On bumpier trails, the rear shock helps ensure that the tires remain in contact with the ground.
+This provides better traction, so you don’t rebound off the bumps and lose grip.
 As you hit the roots and rocks at speed, full-suspension bikes also significantly dampen the force through the pedals and handlebars.
-A smoother ride no doubt helps improve comfort at keep fatigue at bay during longer rides and races.
+A smoother ride is also more comfortable and helps to keep fatigue at bay during longer rides and races.

-The enhanced compliance from the rear end also ensures that full-suspension bikes provide for a wider margin of error.
-They enable better traction, control, and steering, reducing the risk of mistakes on rougher terrain.
+Full-suspension bikes also give you a wider margin of error.
+They enable better traction, control, and steering, which reduces the risk that comes from making mistakes on rougher terrain.

-Confidence is a massive part of mountain biking, especially for newcomers to the sport.
-As full-suspension mountain bikes are more forgiving, those minor accidents and scares that slow a rider's progress are often less common.
-But while the advantages are clear, the added convenience comes with a price- extra weight, higher costs and increased maintenance.
+Confidence is key in mountain biking, especially for newcomers to the sport.
+Since full-suspension mountain bikes are more forgiving, they can reduce those minor accidents and scares that slow down a rider's progress.
+But while the advantages are clear, the added convenience comes with a price: extra weight, higher cost and increased maintenance.

 Hardtail vs. full suspension — Canyon Exceed vs. Canyon Lux

-With an understanding of the differences between hardtails and full-suspension bikes, it's time to see what's on offer at Canyon.
-We produce a complete range of mountain bike options engineered with precision for varied terrain with our hardtail Exceed range and our full-suspension Lux range.
+Now that you have a better understanding of the differences between hardtails and full-suspension bikes, it's time to see what Canyon has to offer.
+Our hardtail Exceed range and our full-suspension Lux range. mountain bikes are precision-engineered for varied terrain.
 Here's how to find the right Canyon XC ride for you.

 The Canyon Exceed Range